Koushikphy/PESMan/README.md

 ### Steps to run for H3:
 1. Modify `rho` in CreateNewDps.py (line 150) and run to create a grid of theta-phi for a fixed value of rho.
-2. `python PESMan.py addcalc`
+2. Run `python PESMan.py addcalc` to add the multi and mrci-ddr calculation information to the database.
-3. export: `python PESMan.py export -cid 1 -gid 1 -sid 0` > run > import: `PESMan.py import -e ....`
+3. For first time run `python PESMan.py export -cid 1 -gid 1 -sid 0` to export 1st geometry to run the multi calulation > Run > import it with `PESMan.py import -e ....`
-4. Start RunManager
+4. Now start RunManager script to do multi calculation for all the geometries sequentially.
+Be careful about the depth value in the script
-5. export calcid 2 jobs > run (in parallel) > import
+5. Run `./PESMan.py export -cid 2 -j 1000 -n 3 -par` to parallely (2 process) export 1000, calc id 2 i.e. mrci-ddr job > Run > import as
+`PESMan.py import -e <file> -ig wfu -n 3`
-6. run `./PESMan.py status` at any moment to check current progress
+6. At the end run `./PESMan.py zip -all` to archive all data in GeomData folder